 Establish Guest Survival Rules

-Shower schedule, off-limit refrigerator items, phone use, etc. and put them in a public place.
+Make a list of things like a shower schedule, off-limit refrigerator items, phone use, etc. and put it in a public place.

 Be Sure to Label Rooms